Xintre/TicTacToe-web-bare-metal/README.md

 ## Demo

-You can view the live demo on [my server here](https://nataliarozga.me/bare-metal-ttt).
+You can view the [live demo here](https://xintre.github.io/TicTacToe-web-bare-metal).